 - Cover dough with plastic wrap and chill for a minimum of 2 hours, preferably overnight.

 - Preheat oven to 160C.
 If you’ve chilled the dough overnight then allow to warm up to room temperature for about 1/2 an hour or just until you are able to scoop out dough.
 Using your hands shape into balls.
 The heat from your hands will soften them.
 Place on a baking tray lined with baking paper and flatten slightly with your palm if desired.
 Push in some M&Ms and/or chocolate chips into the tops of each ball.

 - Bake for 10 – 12 minutes, depending on how big you made the cookies.
+I recommend baking 1 cookie first to see how it bakes so you know whether you need to make adjustments.
 Make sure you do not over bake.
 Cookies should appear very soft and undercooked in the middle but slightly golden at the edges.
 Remove tray from the oven and let cookies cool for 10 – 15 minutes before removing to continue cooling on wire racks.

 - Store cookies in an air tight container for up to 1 week.